opatiny/octanis-internship-workbook/vacrob/mechanics/assembly3.md

 - model a part that will act as a spacer for the main brush that would also guide the dust (avoid it to go everywhere in the robot)
 - cut the top and bottom out of acrylic glass, the faces as well? -> is it still too early?
 - find a solution to the side brush position: as it is, it doesn't allow to clean the corners well
+- replace front wheel fix so that there is no friction anymore